 Racial discrimination is a systemic issue deeply rooted in American society.
 One company within the sharing economy cannot possibly change the behavior of the individual hosts that are essentially landlords.
 This Note examines how Airbnb hopes to achieve an inclusive community for its users, how the new policies will affect hosts and guests, as well as Airbnb as a corporation, and how the traditional Fair Housing Act applies to Airbnb’s hosts.
 Finally, this analysis will illustrate how Airbnb’s new focus on inclusion will impact the sharing economy as a whole.
 Airbnb needs to work with the government to change the current exceptions that allow certain landlords to discriminate against classes of people.
 These changes include both eliminating the exceptions and reclassifying how landlords are treated under government regulations.
-By working with lawmakers and other sharing economy companies, Airbnb can make a … Read the rest
+By working with lawmakers and other sharing economy companies, Airbnb can make a large impact … Read the rest

 By: Matthew Lowe

 When litigation looms for large corporations, settlement becomes a key part of the strategy discussion.
 In order to avoid the costliness associated with, and reputational damage from, lengthy trials, it is not unexpected for a company to dip into its litigation budget and pay a premium to avoid the hassle.
 Some companies, however, adopt the opposite strategy: settlement avoidance.
 If a company is to adopt such a strategy, it will also need to adopt proper defensive measures, such as the implementation of adequate Human Resources (“HR”) oversight, in order to effectively ride out the storm of the trial.